 The data in Mapbox tilesets come from a variety of sources.

 Mapbox Streets is a Mapbox-provided tileset that includes features like streets, buildings, and places from all around the world.
 The Mapbox Streets tileset is powered by open data from OpenStreetMap.
 Think of OpenStreetMap as the Wikipedia of maps.
 It’s a project founded on the belief that when data is open, everyone can work together to build the map.
 Anyone can quickly add roads and buildings to keep up with a changing world.

-The Mapbox Streets tileset is updated several times per hour as features are edited or added to the map, which means that if you edit OpenStreetMap, you should see you changes reflect on your Mapbox map within minutes.
+The Mapbox Streets tileset is updated regularly as features are edited or added to the map, which means that if you edit OpenStreetMap, you will eventually see your changes reflected on your Mapbox map.
 To learn more about how you can contribute to OpenStreetMap, check out our OpenStreetMap mapping guides.

 To learn more about how Mapbox contributes to the OpenStreetMap community, check out the OpenStreetMap wiki entry on Mapbox.

 In addition to the daily efforts of contributors all over the globe, the OpenStreetMap community employs several other methods for identifying errors in the data, including multiple quality-assurance feedback tools and a flagging system that allows users to identify where a mistake may have been made, or areas that may need special attention from someone with local knowledge.

 Mapbox is also home to a dedicated OpenStreetMap data team, who are committed both to ensuring the quality of the map and also to adding and improving features all over the world.
 We also employ an automated quarantine system that detects changes to the map that look like accidental editing mistakes or vandalism and stages them for manual review by our data team.